hypar-io/ElementsPlayground/README.md

 # ElementsPlayground
 A playground for testing Elements in the browser.

-This is a minimal example using Blazor webassembly and Elements.
+This is a minimal example using .NET 5, Blazor webassembly, and Elements.